Specifies a graph edge, that is, a mapping from the @id of this subject

 be referenced by another subject.
 When inserting data it might be more

-readable to simply nest the list under the interests
+readable to simply nest the list under the interests property in the outer

 subject, fred.